 For most players, spell energy is readily available at inns and greenhouses, and 100 gold is a steep cost to pay for those who forgot to check spell energy before starting a Fortress battle or Trace encounter.
 For those without good access to inns or greenhouses though, this bundle may be the only way to play the game.
 For anyone else, we don’t recommend it.

 Cauldron rentals, buying ingredients, and paying to instantly finish a potion are generally not the most economical ways to spend your gold, but if you’re willing to spend more on the game, they can help speed up the game and reduce the headache of finding ingredients or waiting for all your potions to brew.
-Stay tuned for a full guide on pay-to-brew options, coming soon!
+For more information, check out our Premium Brewing Guide.

 - Potion Bundles:

-These are generally very uneconomical purchases, as all of the potions currently available in the shop are available for free in the game by brewing.
+Most of these bundles are not very economical, as all of the potions currently available in the shop are available for free in the game by brewing.
 In most cases, even if a player is missing some of the ingredients for a potion, it is still cheaper to start brewing a potion and pay to immediately finish it than to buy the potion in the shop.
+(For more detail, see the above mentioned Premium Brewing Guide.)

 That said, for players willing to spend more money on the game and in need of lots of potions (like for high level Fortress battles), the potion bundles are simply more convenient.